 Another major health benefit of exercise is its role in fighting obesity…which is linked to numerous health related issues and diseases.
 In America, $100 billion per year are spent on obesity related health care costs and two out of three adults are overweight.
 To say obesity is a huge problem in the United States would be an understatement.
 Regular, moderate exercise and eating a healthy diet are the answers to the obesity problem and all that entails.
 Find more about supplements you can use to drop weight by reading the Biotox Gold review.

 The health benefit of exercise varies depending on the type of exercise.
 For example, a benefit of aerobic exercise is a stronger cardiovascular system and a reduction in body fat.
 A benefit of weight training is strong muscles and bones.
+Participating in community center exercise programs not only helps in weight loss but also provides a fun, enjoyable atmosphere.
 For seniors, weak muscles and bones may contribute greatly to a decline in health.
 So the health benefit of exercise and eating a whole food, plant based diet is not just for the young and the athletic, it is the elixir of good health and longevity for people of all ages.